 Risks Of Eating Bad Pork – How To Tell If Pork Is Bad

+It’s always a safe thing never to eat undercooked or raw pork to avoid any foodborne illnesses.
 Now, of course, there are different cases.
-Some people simply get stomach cramps, while others, as I’ve mentioned, can die.
+Some people get stomach cramps, while others, as I’ve mentioned, can die.

 It mainly depends on the type of bacteria you’ve ingested, the number of bacteria you’ve ingested, and the state of your immune system.